BeneficialCode/KReClassEx/README.md

 The config file should be put in the KReClassEx.exe's directory.

+The main UI.
 Connect to the Windbg.

 ![Connect](Connect.png)

-The main UI.
-This example shows the WdFilter's MpData memory.
+The following simple example shows the WdFilter's MpData memory in KReClassEx.

 ![Main](ida.png)